yudhanjaya/GalaxyGen/README.md

 3. See if we can make this better resemble a galaxy.
 Right now, the nature of the Force-directed visualization means that we get irregular galaxies.
 It would be nice to be able to do elliptical or spiral.
 Add the supermassive black hole at the center.
 This may require some overhauls in how stars connect to each other.
 4. Generation settings.
 5. Improved name generation.
 V1 and V2 gave me scrabble sounding names which is fair because I lifted quite a bit of the syllables of scrabble words.
 V3 however gives me extremely boring names over and over again.
 So see if we can improve this a little bit by adding other languages, other syllable sets.
+6. Big overhaul, see if we can visually make nodes resemble their properties.

 ## Customization

 You can customize the universe generation by modifying the following parameters in the `generateAndVisualizeUniverse` function: